sagelga/github-achievement/README.md

 > How to get: Answers get accepted {this.amount} in Discussion.

+-   2 Accepted Answers in Github Discussions

 also available in Bronze, Silver, and Gold achievement.

 -   8 Accepted Answers in GitHub Discussions
 -   16 Accepted Answers in GitHub Discussions
 -   32 Accepted Answers in GitHub Discussions

 ## Badges